fxboakye/Tfl-data-project/README.md

 ### Executing the ingestion script

-To execute the ingestion script, open a terminal, navigate to the prefect-container directory and run:
+To execute the ingestion script, open a terminal and run:

 ```
 docker-compose run cli